aniza-naeem/portfolio/README.md

 **Skills:** Data Analysis-> Descriptive Analysis, Data Visualization using Python

 ### cpu cost
 This is an ETL pipeline written in python.
 I fetch the data using APIs from the source, do some math on it, and store the results in azure data lake.
+Decouple library is used to seperate the settings from code.
+This helps to manage settings for different environments independent of code.

 [Project code](../../tree/main/projects/finops)

-**Technologies/Libraries:** Visual studio, Azure data lake, Python Libraries (requests, json, csv, pandas, decouple )
+**Technologies/Libraries:** Visual studio, Azure data lake, Python Libraries (requests, json, csv, pandas, decouple)

 **Skills**  Json data manipulation, CSV data manipulation, FinOps